-Westway CT is a Social Enterprise, Exempt Charity and Registered Society
+We are Westway CT, a Social Enterprise, exempt Charity and Registered Society

-Offering essential transport and training solutions, for individuals and groups in the local community
+offfering essential transport and training solutions to individuals and groups in the local community

-With a team of 16 office staff, around 50 drivers and a pool of volunteers (including 14 Trustees).
+With our team of 16 office staff, around 50 drivers and a pool of volunteers (including 14 Trustees),

 Adding value, bringing choice